 When we left that house and moved to a different house closer to the center of Northbrook, I felt relief.
 I didn’t care that I was nowhere near Villa Venice for the performances of Frank Sinatra and pals.
 I was certain the Chicago mob days of my life were over.
 I remember shocked conversations among adults when Villa Venice mysteriously burned down years after we moved.
-The story on the front page of speakingfromtriumph.com reveals that the Chicago mob followed my family, though unintentionally.
+The story on the Paula & The Chicago Mob page of my website reveals that the Chicago mob followed my family, though unintentionally.
 Read the section about my connections to the son of the real Godfather and the FBI.

 My childhood experiences with the mob were frightening.
 My experiences at the fancy restaurant and the best party of my life were not.